Jonny Steele: Early life

 Steele was raised in a Catholic family along with three brothers in the predominantly Protestant town of Larne, about 25 miles outside of Belfast.
 Steele often experienced religious violence and persecution resulting from The Troubles, including being attacked outside of a video rental store.
 Because of this violence, Steele's mother pleaded with him to leave home and the best opportunity to play football came from Wolverhampton Wanderers.
 After two years of not being able to make a breakthrough with Wolverhampton, Steele was released after the 2002–2003 season.
 At the age of 18, he then decided to try to earn a contract elsewhere in Europe or with Major League Soccer of the United States instead of returning home to Northern Ireland.

 Club

 England

-Steele started his career with Wolverhampton Wanderers in England between 2002–2004.
+Steele started his career with Wolverhampton Wanderers in England between 2002 and 2004.
 Although he featured for the youth and reserve sides, never played a game for the senior team.